 Trust me on this one.

-(Side Note: I’ve been to Vegas more than a dozen times and have been fortunate enough to make valuable connections with all sorts of influential people.
+(Side Note: I’ve been to Vegas more than twenty times and have been fortunate enough to make valuable connections with all sorts of influential people.

 No up-charges, no fees, no BS.
 Just a connection to the people I use to make Vegas trips really shine.)